Poll: After the Castlevania arc for my Highschool of the Dead/Game of Thrones crossover, what world should Aegon and Saeko go to next? Vote Now!

 Occupation: glorified dish-pig (I would say kitchen-hand or kitchen assistant but that would be pushing it.)
 Frustrated writer.
 Amateur artist

-A little something I should say to everyone here: if you have a story request, you should know right now that I generally don't take on story requests.
+A little something I should say to everyone here: if you have a story request, you should know right now that I don't take story requests.
 I'll hear you out, but don't expect me to take the request.
 I'm not trying to be mean or rude in refusing story requests, but it's for a variety of reasons that I don't take requests as for one, requests may have certain ships that I'm not familiar with or I'm not a fan of that I can't or won't take, another reason is certain fandoms I'm not familiar with or don't like and another reason is I feel story request requirements often restrict my creative and writing ability.
 This is just my stance on story requests, please understand where I'm coming from and that I'm not trying to be mean in refusing any of you.

 Story arcs for my Witcher/Game of Thrones crossover:

 Clean As Dandelions: On one of his first solo contracts after passing the Trial of the Grasses, Draco takes on a job where the ghost of a headless knight is chopping off heads at random in a sleepy little village.
-But as soon as the young Witcher arrives, he finds that nothing is what it seems and everyone in the village harbours deadly secrets and that the headless knight isn't killing at random.
+But as soon as the young Witcher arrives, he finds that nothing is what it seems and everyone in the village harbours deadly secrets and that the headless knight isn't killing people at random.

 First Time For Everything: Draco remembers his first witcher contract and after completing it, his mentor Geralt of Rivia, the bard Dandelion, the dwarven mercenary Zoltan Chivay and fellow Witchers, Lambert and Eskel, take the young Witcher to one of the finest brothels in Novigrad, the Passiflora.
 Needless to say, Draco's mother Yennefer of Vengerberg and Triss Merigold aren't too pleased to hear about it.